 One can observe that our estimation maintains a high accuracy in general.
 The average accuracy is about 0.035 even in the case that we only know the market share of five products.
-Furthermore, the accuracy increases exponentially fast when the size of $\mathcal{P}'E$ increases.
-On the other hand, product sets with larger $\sigma^2$ have higher accuracy, which is realistic since if the market share varies slightly under different models, it may be difficult to estimate.

-Due to the page limit, we only present the above example.
-We like to note that our results and conclusions are consistent when we vary $\hat{\Theta}$ , model set, or any other parameters.
+Furthermore, the accuracy increases exponentially fast when the size of \mathcal{P}'E increases.
+On the other hand, product sets with larger σ^2 have higher accuracy, which is realistic since if the market share varies slightly under different models, it may be difficult to estimate.
+We only present one example here, however, we like to note that our results and conclusions are consistent when we vary $\hat{\Theta}$, model set, or any other parameters.